The Moody Blues: Post-Seventh Sojourn

 In September 1973, the Moody Blues were presented with five gold discs in Australia.
 At the time, Australia had only ever awarded eight.

-In 1973 the band recorded a new Hayward song called "Island", with the intention of it kick-starting work on their next album.
-However, in the spring of 1974, after completing a vast world tour that culminated with a tour of Asia, the group decided to take an extended hiatus.
+In 1973 the band recorded a new Hayward song called "Island", with the intention of it kick-starting work on their next album; however, in the spring of 1974, after completing a vast world tour that culminated with a tour of Asia, the group decided to take an extended hiatus.
 By 1974, ten years of continuous working together had led to personal communication between the band members being at a low ebb, while some members of the band were needing a break from the increasingly bigger and more straining tours.
 Later that year, the band oversaw preparation of a compilation album, This Is The Moody Blues, which was released in October 1974.

-The track "Island" would not see release until 2007, when it was included on the deluxe double CD/SACD re-release of Seventh Sojourn.
+The track "Island" would not see release until 2007, when it was included on the CD/SACD re-release of Seventh Sojourn.

 Hiatus and solo work, 1974–1977

 Hayward and Lodge released a duo album, the successful Blue Jays in 1975, followed by a UK No. 8 charting non-album single, "Blue Guitar", featuring 10cc as the backing band.
 The album had originally been intended as a Hayward and Pinder collaboration, but after Pinder dropped out, Lodge stepped in, with Tony Clarke producing.

 Pinder said he hoped to get the band back together that year.
 "Having moved to California in 1974, I returned to Britain for a visit in summer 1975.
-I was trying to get the band to do an album, but the response was so weak I returned to California with my two new Mk5 mellotrons and began work on my solo album The Promise."
+I was trying to get the band to do an album, but the response was so weak I returned to California with my two new Mk5 Mellotrons and began work on my solo album The Promise."
 The Promise was released in 1976.

-Edge produced two albums as The Graeme Edge Band, with Adrian Gurvitz on vocals and guitar and his brother Paul Gurvitz on bass, 1975's Kick Off Your Muddy Boots and 1976's Paradise Ballroom, while Thomas released two solo albums, both written in collaboration with songwriter Nicky James, From Mighty Oaks in 1975 and Hopes, Wishes and Dreams in 1976.
+Edge released two albums as the Graeme Edge Band, with Adrian Gurvitz on vocals and guitar and his brother Paul Gurvitz on bass, 1975's Kick Off Your Muddy Boots and 1976's Paradise Ballroom.

+Thomas released two solo albums, both written in collaboration with songwriter Nicky James, From Mighty Oaks in 1975 and Hopes, Wishes and Dreams in 1976.

 Following a successful UK tour as a duo, backed by some of the members of Providence, Hayward and Lodge both released solo albums in 1977, Songwriter (Hayward) and Natural Avenue (Lodge).

 In 1976, Hayward recorded "Forever Autumn" for Jeff Wayne's Musical Version of The War of the Worlds at London's Advision Studios.
 The album was released in 1978, with the song being released as a single and reaching No. 5 on the UK Singles Chart in August that year.